nadrosv/py_stuff/README.md

 # py_stuff

-collection of some python files. nothing special.
+collection of some python excercises.